 How does this apply to Christmas?

 Watch the people around you over the holiday period - How are they showing their love to others.
-Do they give gifts or want to spend quality time, Are the gifts they give activities to spend time together or are they gifts of monetry value?
+Do they give gifts or want to spend quality time, Are the gifts they give activities to spend time together or are they gifts of monetary value?
 Do they show their love with acts of service, wanting to do things for you or do they show their love with words.

 Once you know the love language of the closest people around you it firstly makes gift buying a lot easier (you will know for next year!) it will also help with understanding what is important to people and what their good intentions are when having conversations.